FekihTaoufik/laravue-todoapp/readme.md

 # Laravue TodoApp
-A Simple Todo App build on Laravel and Vuejs using BootstrapCSS.
+A Simple Todo App build on Laravel and Vuejs including BootstrapCSS.

 ### Running this app
 - clone this repo or just the zip from the above green button.